 • Raitiser Almweg (512) - medium: 4,8 km, 660 m descent

-Tip: When choosing a route, pay attention to which route takes you out of the park.
-In these cases, you need to bike back to the park on the road.
+Tip: When choosing a route, consider which route takes you out of the park.
+In these cases, you must bike back to the park on the road.

 Kidspark

-The bike park for beginners and children is located next to the Muttereralm cable car.
+The bike park for beginners and children is next to the Muttereralm cable car.
 There are 3 track sections in the mini-park ideal for practice.
-You can try taking turns, jumping, and going on-ramps and refine your technique.
-Thus, it is not uncommon for experienced cyclists to come to the park for children for a little practice.
+You can try taking turns, jumping, and going on ramps and refine your technique.
+Thus, it is not uncommon for experienced cyclists to come to the park for children for a bit of practice.

 Services